lunalobos/chessapi4j/README.md

 Contributions to the ChessAPI4j library are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.
 You can contribute to the library by adding new features, improving existing functionality, fixing bugs, or adding more documentation.

 ## License
-The ChessAPI4j library is licensed under the Eclipse Public License - v 2.0.
+The ChessAPI4j library is licensed under the Apache-2.0 License.
 You are free to use, modify, and distribute the library according to the terms of this license.

 ## Getting Started

 To use the ChessAPI4j library in your Java project, follow these steps:

-1. Download the latest release.
+1. Open git bash and clone this repository.
-2. Open a kernel and positionate in the chess-api directory.
+2. Positionate in the chess-api directory.
 ```console
 cd <chessapi4j_download_directory>\chess-api
 ```